 - 4.1.
-Managing legal, social and ethical issues; overcoming roadblocks and providing digital leadership, E-learning competencies of a teacher; review of research in ICT and e-learning - 4.2.
+Managing legal, social and ethical issues; overcoming roadblocks and providing digital leadership, e-learning competencies of a teacher; review of research in ICT and e-learning - 4.2.
 Open educational Resources and their importance, OER initiatives in India (NROER, KOER etc.) - 4.3.
 Evaluation of e-learning courses: Formative, summative and confirmative evaluation

-- Selecting an appropriate technology for E-learning and develop technology for E-learning. - Presentation of a Seminar on "Importance of E-learning". - Developing an ICT integrated unit plan. - Developing and implementing an E-learning course. - Any other approved activity of relevance
+- Selecting an appropriate technology for e-learning and develop technology for e-learning for any class at elementary level.

+- Presentation of a Seminar on "Importance of e-learning".

+- Developing an ICT integrated unit plan.

+- Developing an e-learning course plan.

+- Any other approved activity of relevance